 Grand Theft

-California’s grand theft laws can be quite complex because this charge essentially encapsulates most theft crimes that do not fall into the petty theft category.
+California’s grand theft laws can be complex because this charge encompasses most theft crimes that do not fall into the petty theft category.
 However, our knowledgeable criminal defense lawyers can help you understand how the law applies to your particular charges.

 - The property’s value is more than $950